 If you are reading this it probably means that it’s fast approaching Christmas time and you are looking at buying that special hiker in your life a present or two!

 Just because it’s Christmas doesn’t mean you have to spend up big, in fact you may not even have to spend any money at all.
-As a general statement it’s best to avoid grand gestures unless the gift receiver has been really, really specific with their request.
-Think of this from your perspective of getting an expensive gift you don’t really want.
+As a general statement it’s best to avoid grand gestures unless the gift receiver has been really, really, specific with their request.
+Think of this from your perspective of getting an expensive gift that someone thinks that you want but it’s the totally wrong thing!
 If you’re not sure, stick to small presents, or give gift vouchers.

 In the following article we discuss gift ideas in price categories with something to suit all budgets ranging from not spending money at all through to some big ticket items.
 Don’t leave your Christmas shopping until the last minute otherwise you may miss out.